Helicobacter Pylori - Gastroenterology of Westchester LLC

 What Is Helicobacter Pylori?

 Helicobacter Pylori is a bacteria commonly found in the digestive tract which can lead to the development of stomach ulcers.
-Approximately two thirds of the population carries these bacteria, although for most people it doesn’t cause ulcers to develop.
+Approximately two thirds of the population carry these bacteria, although for most people it doesn’t cause ulcers to develop.
 It is more common in parts of the world where access to clean water is limited.
 The bacteria attack the lining of the stomach, decreasing the protection it offers against the acid digestive juices.
 As the acid breaches the lining it can lead to ulcers, which may bleed, cause infections, or affect the digestive process.

 What Symptoms do Ulcers or Helicobacter Pylori cause?